Current switching behavior mediated via hinge modes in higher-order topological phases using altermagnets: Summary and Conclusion

 In presence of both $d_{x^{2}-y^{2}}$ and $d_{x^{2}-z^{2}}$ AMs the system hosts two distinct SOTI phases, SOTI$^{\rm (I)}$ and SOTI$^{\rm (II)}$ where the localization and direction of propagation of the hinge modes are controlled solely by the relative strengths of the two AM components.
 Utilizing this feature, we demonstrate a hinge-mediated current-switching mechanism.
 For a given transport setup, SOTI$^{\rm (I)}$ phase exhibits nonzero quantized $dI^{\rm (H)}/dV(eV=0)$, whereas SOTI$^{\rm (II)}$ phase do not conduct.
 Thus, by simply tuning the AM exchange strengths, one can control the hinge-mode transport, effectively realizing a topological current switch with possible potential device relevance.
-As possible materials, one may use the heterostructure of $\rm{Bi_{2}Se_{3}}$-$\rm{RuO_{2}}$~\cite{Zhang2009,Bai_2023,Plouff2025}.
+Note that, an optimal thickness of the 3D TI (a few quintuple layers) is required to prevent hybridization of the top and bottom Dirac surface states while ensuring that the proximity-induced altermagnetic exchange does not decay too rapidly into the bulk.
+As possible materials, one may use the heterostructure of $\rm{Bi_{2}Se_{3}}$-$\rm{MnTe}$, exhibiting room-temperature altermagnetism with an energy scale upto 370 meV~\cite{Zhang2009,Lee2024_MnTe}.
+Importantly, in proximity-coupled heterostructures, the strength of magnetic exchange field can be tuned via electrostatic gating,~\cite{Zhang2012,Lazi2016,Hellman2017,Katmis2016,Jiang2018,Bobkov2024}.
+As shown in Fig.~\ref{Fig1}(b), we consider two such independent gate voltages $V_{xy}$ and $V_{xz}$ to tune the relative strengths of the $d_{x^2-y^2}$ and $d_{x^2-z^2}$ AM layers proximitized to the 3D TI.
+By keeping one gate voltage fixed and varying the other, the relative strength of the AM exchange fields can be tuned.
+This allows possible experimental control over the relative strengths of $J_{xy}$ and $J_{xz}$ and thereby enabling the proposed switching effect.

 So far, our discussion has centered around how the interplay between a first order 3D TI and 2D $d$-wave AMs gives rise to second-order topological phase in 3D.
 We now propose an additional route to realize a third-order TI (TOTI) phase in 3D by introducing an unconventional magnetic order that mimics the spatial profile of a $d_{z^{2}}$ orbital, $ \mathcal{H}_{d_{z^{2}}}(\mathbf{k}) \sim 2\cos k_z - \cos k_x - \cos k_y$.
 In the SM~\cite{supp}, we present a detailed analysis of this TOTI phase, including band structure, LDOS, topological invariant, and an analytic derivation of the effective hinge Hamiltonians supporting the numerical findings.
 We emphasize that such a $d_{z^{2}}$-type magnetic order is purely theoretical and currently lacks any material realization reported in literature.
-As a possible future direction, one may also explore the influence of $d_{xy}$- or $d_{xz}$-type AMs and combination of both $d_{x^{2}-y^{2}}$ and $d_{xy}$-type AMs in further manipulating HOTPs.